Central African Rep Country Summary

 Sanctions

-As a UN member, this country must adhere to sanctions imposed by the UN Security Council to maintain international peace and security.
-Since 1966, the Security Council has established 31 sanctions regimes, which include economic sanctions, arms embargoes, and travel bans, with a focus on protecting the rights of those targeted.
-Currently, there are 15 ongoing sanctions regimes aimed at political conflict resolution, nuclear non-proliferation, and counter-terrorism, managed by a sanctions committee.
+As a UN member, this country must adhere to sanctions imposed by the UN Security Council, which aims to maintain international peace and security through various measures.
+Since 1966, the Security Council has established 31 sanctions regimes, including economic sanctions and targeted measures like arms embargoes and travel bans, with a focus on protecting the rights of those affected.

 Bribery & Corruption